meekrob/OnishRDB/README.md

 ### Rob's raw data

 All one table (rawCounts).
 The displayed '_stage' labels are for the graph display only.
+Need to check up on embryo rep1 whole and rep3 cells.

 ```mermaid
 erDiagram